Order (or just read more about) Advanced Programming from Amazon.com

 Stevens approaches the subject by breaking it down into major chunks.
 Chapter 3, for example, is File I/O. He briefly introduces the subject, explains file descriptors and the conventions of their enumeration, notes the POSIX constants and discusses limits.
 He then jumps into actual calls, starting (of course) with open().

 As would be expected, Stevens details open()'s arguments, the include's necessary, and the possible returns.
 You could get that from a man page, but Stevens takes it further, discussing the variances of SVR4 and 4.3BSD vs. POSIX.
 He covers the rest of the related calls (creat, close,lseek,read,write), giving examples and showing output from those examples, and then jumps into I/O efficiency, file sharing, appending, dup'ing file descriptors and so on.
-He therefor covers File I/O as completely as you could ask for, and this, of course, is just one chapter.
+He therefore covers File I/O as completely as you could ask for, and this, of course, is just one chapter.

 Stevens writing is clear, his examples are useful, and his level